Acidophilus - A Supplement That Promotes Good Bacteria

 Lactobacillus acidophilus is a bacterium that naturally occurs in your stomach and intestines.
 In these days of overusing antibiotics, it is a bacterium that a lot of us are lacking.
 To get it back into your system, consider adding an acidophilus supplement to your diet.

-Now that the warnings are over, let me tell you why I personally love acidophilus as a "miracle" dietary supplement for any kind of occasional intestinal problems, bladder infections, and yeast infections.
+Now that the warnings are over, let me tell you why I personally love acidophilus as a "miracle" dietary supplement for any kind of occasional intestinal problems. it is an important supplement that can aid in maintaining good intestinal health.

 The biggest problem with the nuclear antibiotics is that afterward, you don't have your allies anymore.
 You are open to another invasion of bad bacteria.
 Acidophilus supplements can give you back your allies.
 They will help put the good bacteria into your system.
 This will help your body function more smoothly and help prevent another bad bacteria invasion.